aardappel/lobster/docs/source/implementation.md

     -   Any other files/directories you have specified with `pakfile`, e.g:
         `gl.load_texture(pakfile ”mypath/myfile.png”)`. `pakfile` can prefix
         filenames or directories (ending in `/`), in which case all files in the directory will (non-recursively) be added.
+You can specify a filter with `#foo` at the end of a pakfile string which causes only filenames that contain `foo` to be added.
 When running with `--verbose` you can see what files are added/loaded from a pakfile, and which are loaded individually.